-The JXN Project is working to honestly and accurately capture the pivotal role of Richmond, Virginia in the evolution of the Black American experience.
+The JXN Project, which received Historic Richmond's 2021 Golden Hammer Award for "Best Placemaking", is working to honestly and accurately capture the pivotal role of Richmond, Virginia in the evolution of the Black American experience.
 The research that undergirds this project has uncovered primary artifacts that revealed that the stain of the Confederacy – a stain that has even tainted the history of something as seemingly simple as a name –extends far beyond the monuments and can be traced to the gerrymandered origins of the city's northern neck, better known as Jackson Ward.
 It is no mistake that this project began in the monumental year of 2020, and with its hindsight, has taken further shape in the history-making days of 2021.
 These past few months have illuminated the stark historic injustices that still plague our country, and indeed, our beloved city, which at one point laid the blueprint for hate – but is equally as positioned to provide a restorative and redemptive model for hope and healing.
 Confirmed by this summer’s city-wide protests and the removal of statues erected to celebrate defeated regents and brutal oppressors, we are in a moment that is calling for swift, genuine, and acute change – a call that The JXN Project is committed to answering.

 Jackson Ward is a community steeped in culture and rich in history – a history whose multiple layers have yet to be unearthed.
 In truth, the origins of Jackson Ward, which date back to April 17, 1871, are complex and ugly.
 For example, the origins of the name “Jackson Ward” is a long-standing debate that can be traced to as early as 1902, but is generally attributed to one of the following – Colonel Giles Beecher Jackson, James Jackson of the Beer Garden, President Andrew Jackson, or Confederate General Thomas “Stonewall” Jackson.
 While the first is most deserving of the honor, circumstantial evidence suggests that it may in fact have been named after the last.